 How to make a resin paper bracelet

-(This tutorial starts with me already having punched the scrapbooking papers with a 1 inch round punch.
-I then used a 1/16 inch hole punch to place circles in the opposite ends of each paper.
-These will be for the jump rings.)
+Not shown: I punched scrapbooking papers with a 1-inch round punch.
+Then, I used a 1/16 inch hole punch to place circles in the opposite ends of each paper.
+These will be for the jump rings.

-You can use the same 1 inch hole punch to create a template for the iridescent paper.
-The punch won’t go all the way through (the paper stretches more like you were punching plastic wrap), but it does give you a nice round 1 inch circle template to trim with scissors.
+Use the same 1-inch hole punch to create a template for the iridescent paper.
+The punch won’t go all the way through as the paper stretches more like you were punching plastic wrap, but it does give you a nice round 1-inch circle template to trim with scissors.

-Dip the iridescent paper circles in epoxy resin.
+Dip the iridescent paper circles in a doming epoxy resin.
 Use your toothpick and side of the cup to allow excess resin to drip off.

 Spread the iridescent paper over the back of the punched paper.
-You will want to do this on wax paper because the resin will adhere your paper to other types of surfaces.
+You will want to do this on wax paper because the resin will adhere to your paper to other types of surfaces.
+If you don’t have wax paper, here are some other surfaces resin won’t stick to.

 Once the backside has cured, flip the papers over and brush resin on the other side.
 Allow to cure.